VGP/vgp-tools/README.md

 # Bionano Restriction Maps, .brm

 This file encodes the primary Bionano data that is required for downstream map building or alignment to sequence.
-It refects the current BioNano .bnx format in supporting multiple enzymes used concurrently, although we don't currently see this in use.
-As a consequence one should be particularly careful to observe the subscripted meta-values.
-*Richard: are we sure we really want to support this?
-See below for an alternative**
+It only allows a single restriction enzyme per data set, consistent with current usage of the BioNano instrument, although the BioNano .bnx format in principle supports multiple enzymes.

 ```
 = <string>                     number of channels and their recognition sites

 M <read:len> <int:n>           molecule, length and number of sites
-D <real1> . . . realn>         site locations in digest
+D <int:n> <real1> ... <realn>         site locations in digest
-N <real1> . . . realn>         SNR of each site in digest
+N <int:n> <real1> ... <realn>         signal to oise R of each site in digest
-A <real1> . . . realn>         Average intensity of sites in digest
+A <int:n> <real1> ... <realn>         Average intensity of sites in digest
 ```
 The =-line declares how many distinct probes were used (typically only 1) and their recognition sequence.
 The other header lines tell one how many molecules were mapped and for each